christian-bromann/samsungtv/README.md

 ```

 ## Changes in 2018+ models
-the connection is dove via ssl and require confirmation in the tv, after confirmation is done a token in saved that can be used in following connections.
+the connection is dove via ssl and require confirmation in the tv, after confirmation is done a token in saved that can be used in further connections.

 ## Development